 Comparing Travel Site Prices On Rental Cars In Honolulu

-While the Kayak search showed an average of $295 a day for a car rental, TripAdvisor was remarkably much lower.
-So much lower than in two searches, the lowest price for a three-day rental on TripAdvisor was just $471.
+While the Kayak search showed an average of $295 daily for a car rental, TripAdvisor was remarkably much lower.
+It was much lower than in two searches, and the lowest price for a three-day rental on TripAdvisor was just $471.
 In a subsequent search on Expedia, the lowest three-day car rental was $438.
 Please know that rental car prices will fluctuate.

 Sixt Rental Car

-Early on this travel season, the German-based rental car company Sixt created interest as a car rental option.
-This was because their cars can be rented via the Lyft app, in a joint partnership.
-But in the busy summer months, prices have risen due to peak demand.
-In a quick search of a three-day rental, there were 20 available cars, starting at $177.71 a day.
+Early on this travel season, the German-based Sixt rental car company created interest as a car rental option.
+This was because their cars can be rented via the Lyft app in a joint partnership.
+But prices have risen in the busy summer months due to peak demand.
+In a quick search for a three-day rental, there were 20 available cars, starting at $177.71 a day.

 Related: Public Transportation In San Francisco